Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    6. Validate that the `access_token` looks correct.

       Copy the `access_token` from the previous step and open a browser window.
-      Naviagate to http://jwt.io, and paste the token in the "Encoded" field.
+      Navigate to http://jwt.io, and paste the token in the "Encoded" field.

       Verify the `preferred_username` is the expected LDAP user and the role is `admin` (or other role based on the user).